 Clean the Paint Tray

-There are two options for cleaning the paint tray.
-If you need to move to another color right away, rinse it out in a bucket of soapy water.
+Rinse the paint tray out in a bucket of soapy water.
 Use a stiff-bristled brush to remove any dried paint along the edges.

-If you aren't in a hurry, allow the paint to dry and then simply peel it away.
+If you aren't in a hurry and are using a plastic tray or plastic tray liner, allow the paint to dry and then simply peel it away.
+This method can have varying results.

 Dispose of the Cleaning Water